dscx/webrtc/README.md

 ## Usage

-Use Meeting.io as a light-weight alternative to google hangouts or skype.
+Use OurMeeting as a light-weight alternative to google hangouts or skype.
 No signup required.
 Click and go.

 ## Requirements